burakkaygusuz/kotlin-rest-assured-junit5/README.md

-# Kotlin with Rest Assured
+# Kotlin & Rest Assured & Junit 5

 It is a simple test project prepared using [Rest Assured](http://rest-assured.io/), which makes it easy to test REST services with [Kotlin](https://kotlinlang.org/) programming